japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/incidents/incident-02-interface-down.md

 The incident was resolved by restoring the affected interface or link in the lab environment.

 Resolution steps:

-1. Re-enable or reconnect the affected interface or path
+1. Re-enabled the affected interface:
-2. Wait for connectivity to return
-3. Allow PRTG to complete the next scan cycle
-4. Confirm monitoring values return to normal
-5. Verify affected connectivity is restored
+   - DSW1: interface Ethernet0/0 → no shutdown

+2. Verified interface status:
+   - show ip interface brief

+3. Validated connectivity:
+   - ping 10.10.10.2
+   - ping 10.10.10.10

+4. Confirmed PRTG sensors returned to UP state

 Final result:
 - The affected path returned to normal operation